strangerstudios/pmpro-strong-passwords/readme.txt

 Please post support topics to [https://www.paidmembershipspro.com](https://www.paidmembershipspro.com)

 == Changelog ==

+= 0.5.1 - 2024-09-10 =
+* ENHANCEMENT: Now localizing the suggestions returned from the Zxcvbn library. (@kimcoleman)
+* ENHANCEMENT: Update the Zxcvbn library to latest release v1.3.1. #55 (@kimcoleman)
+* ENHANCEMENT: Added better support for v3.1 and use built-in CSS classes where possible. #53 (@andrewlimaza)
+* ENHANCEMENT: Adjusted Javascript to work with v3.1 new CSS classes. #53 (@ipokkel)
+* BUG FIX: Fixes an issue when using the block or shortcode on a page that isn't set to the checkout page options in PMPro. #51 (@andrewlimaza)
+* BUG FIX: Fixed incorrect variable passed to localized text string. #48 (@ipokkel)
+* SECURITY: Improved escaping on text. #53 (@andrewlimaza)

 = 0.5 - 2021-09-28 =
 * ENHANCEMENT: Added new filter to allow less required characters for site's using the custom password checker `pmprosp_minimum_password_length`. #41 (@mircobabini)
 * ENHANCEMENT: Update the Zxcvbn library to support PHP 8.0. #43 (@mircobabini)